-You may have heard a lot about functional foods -- bread, margarine, yogurt, and even eggs that have nutrients added to help your heart.
+You may have heard of "functional foods" -- bread, margarine, yogurt, and even eggs that have nutrients added to help your heart.

-In an ideal world, you would get these nutrients from the foods that naturally contain them -- vegetables, fruit, whole grains, fish, and healthy fats.
-But the American diet can sometimes fall short.
-So food scientists have added healthy ingredients like fiber to foods that don't normally have much of it, like white bread.
-And that turns a poor food into a functional food.
+You can get these nutrients from the foods that naturally contain them: vegetables, fruit, whole grains, fish, and healthy fats.
+But the typical American diet can sometimes fall short.
+So now they're added to some foods that don't normally have them.

-Three super-nutrients added to many foods are plant stanols/sterols, fiber, and omega-3s.
-Here's a look how they may help your heart.
+Three that are added to many foods are plant stanols or sterols, fiber, and omega-3s.
+Here's a look at what they do for you.

 Plant Stanols and Sterols

 What are they?
 Plant stanols and sterols are found in fruits, vegetables, nuts, and seeds.
-They have a structure much like cholesterol.
-In your digestive tract, they block real cholesterol, so less of this unhealthy fat moves into your bloodstream to clog your arteries.
+Their structure is a lot like cholesterol.
+But they block cholesterol in your digestive system, so less cholesterol moves into your bloodstream to clog your arteries.

 How much do you need?
-You need 2 grams of either plant stanols or sterols daily for a healthy heart.
-This can bring down bad cholesterol (LDL) by 5%-15% in a few weeks.
-If you already eat butter, margarine, or oil-based spreads, switching to one with extra plant stanols or sterols might be a good move, says Christine Gerbstadt, MD, RD, of the Academy of Nutrition and Dietetics.
+Getting 2 grams of either plant stanols or sterols daily can bring down bad cholesterol (LDL) by 5% to 15% in a few weeks.
+If you already eat butter, margarine, or oil-based spreads, switching to one with extra plant stanols or sterols might be a good move, says Christine Gerbstadt, MD, RD, author of Doctor's Detox Diet.
 It's easy to overdo fats, though, so eat these margarines and oils in moderation.

 What is it?
+Fiber is naturally in plant foods: fruits, vegetables, beans and other legumes, and whole grains .
 Food scientists have created powdered fiber with no real flavor.
 It's added where you'd never expect to find it: in hot dog buns, sugary cereals, even yogurt.
 On the label it may be called inulin, maltodextrin, polydextrose, or chicory fiber.
 It often comes from different sources than the dietary fiber in oats, whole wheat bread, or bran cereal.

 How does fiber help the heart?
-It's well known that fiber keeps people regular and can bring down your cholesterol level.
+It's well-known that fiber can bring down your cholesterol level.
 Eating enough fiber can also lower your chances of developing heart disease, type 2 diabetes, and obesity.
 The problem is that most people don't get enough.

 How much fiber do you need?
 Women need about 25 grams of fiber daily, while men need about 38 grams a day.
 Your body needs two kinds of fiber.
 Soluble fiber, which slows digestion, can be found in beans, nuts, and grains including oats.
 Insoluble fiber, which helps food pass through the body, and can be found in vegetables and whole grains.